|Course Length:||2 Years Full-Time|

 If you are a prospective UK student who will be joining this programme in academic year 2021/22, the tuition fee will be £9,250 a year.

-If you are a prospective UK student who will be joining this programme in academic year 2022/23, the tuition fee is still to be announced.
+If you are a prospective UK student who will be joining this programme in academic year 2022/23, tuition fees are still to be announced by the Government.

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme, as well as Irish nationals, may be eligible for the UK tuition fee rate.